sleepingesram-dev/DailyPlan/README.md

 # ⛩ Esram_OS — Japan Prep Arc

-A self-updating daily command center, built from the **Gio OS v1** operating system doc.
+A self-updating daily command center, built from the **Esram OS v1** operating system doc.
 Not a motivational journal.
 You open it, it tells you the next visible instruction, you do it, free time unlocks.
 Japan (~2028, SSW construction route) keeps moving in the background.